 The truth is Less Stuff equals More Fun.

 My kids don’t have a playroom, we don’t have toys in the family room or loud things with flashing lights throughout the house…

 We have this.
 A peaceful homeschool room that is also for reading, talking, celebrating birthdays, lounging, bird watching, painting, cuddling, having tea parties, and so much more.

 The Life-Changing Magic of Tidying Up – Get it, read it, it’s awesome!

 We use essential oils for a lot of things now and always have one going during our homeschool day.
 This InnoGear Diffuser has been awesome plus they have outlasted all of my expensive ones from the past.
 I highly recommend it.

 Toys and Learning Materials for A Peaceful Homeschool Room

-If your children are into Art or Science invest more on quality materials.
+If your children are into Art or Science invest more in quality materials.

 Nobody wants the amusement park feeling every time they go into the homeschool room.
-You know that feeling?
-Your head is spinning from way to many sounds, colors, and lights.
+Do you know that feeling?
+Your head is spinning from way too many sounds, colors, and lights.
 No thanks!
 Just remember your kids have that same feeling.

 I can’t wait to share the rest of our changes (full room pics coming soon).
 Yay!